TakashiYoshinaga/MRTK-Profiles-for-NrealLight/README.md

 (2) MRTK-Unity v2.8.2<br>
 https://github.com/microsoft/MixedRealityToolkit-Unity/releases/tag/v2.8.2
 <br>
 *You don't need to download & install MRTK if you start development with the Unity project of this repository.
-*You don't need to download & install MRTK if you start development with the Unity project of this repository.
 <br>
 ## Version of Unity